On this page

 Students are expected to abide by the Fire Safety Regulations and Prevention policy.

 • The burning of incense, candles, sterno, kerosene or oil lamps, and use of non-safety matches is prohibited, even during a loss of electrical power.
 Even if unlit, these items are prohibited in the residence halls and theme houses because they pose a potential serious fire hazard.
-Students are prohibited from creating or participating in a fire hazard or situation that endangers others, including but not limited to, arson and constructing an open fire without a permit.
-Fire pits are prohibited.

 • State regulations require any residence hall curtains or draperies to be of fiberglass or other non-combustible material and that upholstered furniture be flame-retardant.
 Mattress pads with exposed foam, commonly in an “egg shape” are prohibited.
-Light duty extension cords are prohibited (only UL approved heavy gauge extension cords with 3 prong connections are permitted).

 • Appliances, such as hot plates, immersion heaters, electric space heaters, or any appliances with open heating elements are not permitted.
 Irons may only be used in laundry rooms.
 Cooking in student rooms is prohibited.

-• Hoverboards are prohibited.
+• The storage and use of Hoverboards and electric scooters are prohibited.

 • Hookahs, electronic cigarettes, and other smoking or vaping devices are prohibited.

 • Wall coverings cannot exceed 25% of total wall surface (per wall).
+Tapestries and other cloth banners are prohibited.

 • No items can be hung from ceilings, lights, exit signs, pipes, or sprinkler heads, anything attached to the wall must be adhered at four corners.